dcos/dcos-go/README.md

 ## External Libraries

 This project uses `go mod` to manage external dependencies.
 External libs are vendored into the `/vendor` directory.
-There is one set of dependencies for all of the packages that live in this projbect.
+There is one set of dependencies for all of the packages that live in this project.
 If you need to make a change to one of the dependencies, at the current time it will need to be compatible with all of the packages.
 A passing CI build will ensure this.

 ## Packages In This Library
 - [jwt/transport](/jwt/transport/README.md) : JWT token support.